neuronsimulator/nrn/docs/python/modelspec/programmatic/obsoletestimuli.rst

 Obsolete Stimuli
 ----------------

-.. function:: fstim
+.. function:: h.fstim()

-    Syntax:
-        ``h.fstim()``

-    Description:
     Consider this obsolete.
 Nevertheless, it does work.
 See the old NEURON reference manual.